The Great Camera Debate, Part 1

 To start with, we need to organize the different types of digital cameras into groups.
 Just as we wouldn’t compare a Smart Car to a full-size SUV, I’ve classified camera types according to their size from small to large and into one of two groups for having either a fixed (permanently attached) or an interchangeable (removable) lens.

 Fixed lens digital cameras

 In this class/group, we have digital cameras with one attached lens, appropriately named because you cannot change the lenses, although some of these cameras come with long telephoto lenses (10X or more Optical Zoom).

 1- Point and Shoot Cameras:

 These cameras are usually small in size, with no interchangeable lens and very few accessories available for this category.
-Smart phones can be categorized in this level.
-Usually you just aim and shoot with no, or a very small amount of, control over the settings of the camera.
-Point and shoot cameras are great for travelling and snap shots.
-They produce a decent picture in normal light conditions, but when it is too bright or too dark, the results are often not as good.
-With a point and shoot camera you are somewhat limited creatively, because the camera makes the majority of the decisions for you.
+Smartphones are in this class.
+Usually, you aim and shoot with no control over the camera’s settings or a minimal amount of controls.
+Point and shoot cameras are great for travelling and snapshots.
+They produce a decent picture in normal light conditions, but the results are often not as good when it is too bright or too dark.
+With a point-and-shoot camera, you are somewhat limited creatively because the camera makes most of your decisions.

 2- Compact digital cameras

-These cameras are similar to the point and shoot cameras, with the advantage of having some controls for the settings, such as shutter speed, aperture, ISO, White Balance, etc. Some of these cameras are even capable of shooting RAW files.
-The image quality is usually far better than a point and shoot camera.
+These cameras are similar to the point-and-shoot cameras, with the advantage of having some controls for the settings, such as shutter speed, aperture, ISO, White Balance, etc. Some of these cameras are even capable of shooting RAW files.
+The image quality is usually far better than a point-and-shoot camera.
 However, the picture quality of these cameras can be less than ideal in low light or a too bright scene due to the small sensor size.
-Overall the compact digital camera is my choice of small size camera because of improved image quality and a variety of controls which give me more creative options.
+Overall, the compact digital camera is my choice of small size camera because of improved image quality and various controls, which give me more creative options.